IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

-auth		Authenticate to the tenant using the specified client and secret listTokens	List tokens for each user in the userFile revokeTokens	Revoke tokens for each user in the userFile disableUser	Disable each user in the userFile help		Display the full help text
+auth		Authenticate to the tenant using the specified client and secret listTokens	List tokens for each user in the userFile listUsers	Lookup all users in the tenant and list any that have never logged in revokeTokens	Revoke tokens for each user in the userFile disableUser	Disable each user in the userFile help		Display the full help text

 ```

-The userManagement program accepts 5 commands:
+The userManagement program accepts 6 commands:
 - auth - Authenticate to the tenant using the specified client and secret
 - listTokens - List tokens for each user in the userFile
+- listUsers - Lookup all users in the tenant and list any that have never logged in
 - revokeTokens - Revoke tokens for each user in the userFile
 - disableUser - Disable each user in the userFile
 - help - Display the full help text